Giving You the Inside Story

 The technologist may ask you to hold your breath during some portions of the exam.

 If the CT included contrast, you may resume a normal diet, but be sure to drink plenty of water to flush the contrast from your system.
-If you’re diabetic, taking Metformin and were given contrast, withhold this medication for 48 hours.
+If you take medication for diabetes and were given contrast, ask your technologist when to resume taking your medication.

 Results from the CT scan will be sent to your ordering physician within 24 to 48 hours.
 Upon request, CDs or films can be provided following the exam.